Best AM5 motherboards in 2025 – our top picks tried and tested

 Power delivery

-Depending on the CPU you have, power delivery might be of importance to you, if you have a high-end CPU that you plan on overclocking, then you might want to invest in a motherboard that brings you better power phases for cleaner power.
+Depending on the CPU you have, power delivery might be important to you.
+If you have a high-end CPU that you plan on overclocking, then you might want to invest in a motherboard that brings you better power phases for cleaner power.
 This matters less with CPUs that aren’t as powerful, as you’re not likely to see as much of an increase with overclocking.
 Again, matching your hardware and facilitating system synergy can prevent you from wasting money.

 Budget

-Know your budget and use case to assess when and what you should spend your money on, if you need something but don’t have the budget for it, prioritize the CPU (as all AM5 CPUs have built-in graphics) to avoid spending money on the GPU right now.
-Financing is also an option if you want to spread the cost over x amount of months, though we are not suggesting you get into debt to pay for a PC.
+Know your budget and use case to assess when and what you should spend your money on.
+If you need something but don’t have the budget for it, prioritize the CPU (as all AM5 CPUs have built-in graphics) to avoid spending money on the GPU right now.
+Financing is also an option if you want to spread the cost over x number of months, though we are not suggesting you get into debt to pay for a PC.
 If you can’t afford to buy it 3 times, you can’t afford it.

 Size